-The path to the priesthood is a true adventure of grace: a journey where the heart learns to listen, to serve and to love like Christ, the Good Shepherd.
+The path to the priesthood is a true adventure of grace: a journey where the heart learns to listen, to serve, and to love like Christ, the Good Shepherd.

-1. Preparatory Stage
+1. Propedeutic Stage

 It is the first year, a time to clarify and strengthen the priestly vocation.